Frequently Asked Questions

 Please review your cohort’s Graduation Checklist on your dashboard to confirm your curriculum requirements based on your enrollment date.

+Please note that these newly added courses may not be required for you to graduate.
 Therefore, when planning your class schedule each term, make sure you’re planning on completing your required courses first; taking additional classes if time and space in your schedule permits.

 If you have any questions about your curriculum requirements based on your enrollment date, please review your Student Portal or email hello@yogavedainstitute.com